Symantec/identity-topology/README.md

 ## Goal : Reading streaming data from rabbbitmq or kafka and writing the data to another endpoint and add Custom Logic if needed

 1. Property File : src/main/resources/*.Properties
-2. Custom Logic  : File com.symantec.cpe.storm.LogicBolt -> Add any custom logic in execute method, We will add different spouts down the line

 ## Building project

-1. Download this project(rabbitmq spout and ) https://github.com/ppat/storm-rabbitmq  and install the jar
+1. Download this project(rabbitmq spout and ) https://github.com/ppat/storm-rabbitmq  and install the jar <WE will submit the pull request for the TridentSpout which is missing>
 2. mvn install:install-file -Dfile=${WORKSPACE}/${PROJECT}/storm-rabbitmq-0.6.2-SNAPSHOT.jar -DgroupId=io.latent -DartifactId=storm-rabbitmq  -Dversion=0.6.2-SNAPSHOT -Dpackaging=jar
 3. mvn clean test package -U

 ## Deploying project

 1. Update the property File
-2. Add any logic if required in the Logic Bolt , build Jar as per above
-3. Run as per the below command
+2. Run as per the below command

 ## Run Options
 Local mode within eclipse IDE or Remote to any cluster